Peliha-ip/Burrowed-Bonds/README.md

 - Sheriff's Office (Use a battering ram to break a hard block)
 - Mr. Sparky (Get your hands on a taser and use it to stun a mob)
 - Role Reversal (Tase a zombie cop)
+- Andean Groove (Play any note on a charango)